MSc in Intellectual Property

 About the course

-This new programme builds on the foundations of the PGDip in Intellectual Property Law and Practice and provides in-depth research training, encompassing perspectives drawn from the fields of copyright, design, patents and trade marks.
+This programme builds on the foundations of the PGDip in Intellectual Property and Practice and provides in-depth research training, encompassing perspectives drawn from the fields of copyright, design, patents and trade marks.

-In order to apply for this course you must have successfully completed the PGDip in Intellectual Property and Practice.
-Please consult the Entry Requirements for details of the level of achievement expected in the PGDip and further requirements that may apply if there has been a gap in study.
+In order to apply for this course you must have successfully completed or be due to complete the PGDip in Intellectual Property and Practice.
+Please consult the Entry Requirements for details of any further requirements that may apply if there has been a gap in study.

 The programme provides a unique opportunity to reach a greater degree of theoretical content, exploring historical and comparative ways of approaching the study of intellectual property, driven by the research and expertise of Oxford academics.
 Teaching is undertaken in Oxford in intensive short periods and despite the part-time nature of the course, the degree has been designed to ensure that students may still enjoy the unique Oxford experience, including college life, small class sizes, tutorials and interaction with Oxford faculty and students.